 Founded as a unit of Virginia State University in 1935, NSU became an autonomous institution in 1969.
 From its main campus in Norfolk, Virginia and online, NSU serves more than 5,000 students and holds membership in the Thurgood Marshall College Fund.
 NSU offers more than 50 undergraduate and graduate programs through eight academic colleges and schools.

 NSU’s online bachelor’s degree in hospitality management includes 121 credits.
 Students complete general education courses alongside introductory classes in tourism and hospitality, business and entrepreneurship, and communication.
 Courses in financial accounting, economics, and marketing emphasize business fundamentals.
 Major courses in nutrition for food service, sanitation principles, and dining room and beverage management explore aspects of diet, menu planning, and food preparation.

 Additional elective options in club and resort management, catering management, multi–cultural management, and fair and amusement park management provide students an opportunity to explore aspects of tourism and hospitality in line with their personal and professional goals.
 During the final semester of the program, all students complete a senior project.
 Distance learners can also complete an internship to gain practical experience working in the hospitality industry.

-NSU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Norfolk State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 29. Granite State College